htmllint/grunt-htmllint/README.md

 If set to true, a `.htmllintrc` file will be loaded (relative to your `Gruntfile.js`) and will override the options argument (options.force will no be overriden).
 If set to a string, the file path contained in the string will be loaded.

+#### options.allowTags
+Type: `Array`
+Default value: undefined

+Applies only to the specified tag.
+If not set, the entire file is targeted.

 #### options (excluding previous options)
 Type: `Object`